Gratacos/Gratacos.github.io/_posts/2023-08-16-costa-rica.markdown

 ![Foto](/assets/paramo.gif){: width="1000" }

-The cabin itself had many species of recurring hummingbirds and woodpeckers and beautiful views of the milky way galaxy when the sky was clear.
+The area around the cabin had many species of recurring hummingbirds, woodpeckers and beautiful views of the milky way galaxy when the sky was clear.
 Our place was also near *Miriam’s Quetzals*, a beautiful restaurant with great Casados and delicious Papayas Chilenas!
 The restaurant has a back porch with beautiful views of the valley, a hummingbird feeder with more species of hummingbird than I’ve ever seen in my life, and a wild avocado tree which had some Resplendent Quetzals that frequented it.

 ![Foto](/assets/cols-dota-compressed.jpg){: width="1000" }